|

 At this point they can be wrapped in foil and kept warm in the oven for a couple of hours or you can get busy slicing and serving.

-To slice, I have the best luck turning them meaty side down so I can see the direction and location of the bones.
+To slice, I have the best luck turning them bone side up so I can see the direction and location of the bones.
 This allows me to slice right between them with great accuracy.

 Comments/Notes: